 Midtown is full of famous and striking architecture.
 Perhaps the most famous building of all is the Empire State Building, once the world’s tallest building, still a fascinating place to visit.
 It’s a top-rated tourist stop, so visit early in the morning or late in the afternoon when the queues are shorter.
 Significant buildings in midtown are the UN Headquarters, the Rockefeller Center, the Grand Central Station, and the Chrysler Building.

 Midtown New York has some excellent galleries and museums.
 One of the best is The Museum of Modern Art, which has one world’s best collections of 20th-century art.
+You also have the Morgan Library, Madame Tussaud’s, and the USS Intrepid.

 And if all that excitement isn’t enough, theater lovers just have to head a little way west to New York’s Theater District, where there are many theaters where you can see popular shows.